Mikhail Dadov

 FAQ

-Do you only work on SAP Customer Loyalty Management configuration?
+Do you only work on SAP Engagement Cloud configuration?

 No. The platform is only one part of the system.
 The mandate usually includes segmentation logic, journey design, KPIs, ownership, and commercial priorities around the stack.